 Prof. Pan has authored over 100 referenced journal and conference publications, received more than $10 million federal and private research funding and holds 20 U.S. patents/patent applications.
 He currently serves on the editorial boards of IEEE Transactions on Biomedical Engineering (TBME) and Annals of Biomedical Engineering (ABME) and co-chairs the U.S. Contest of Applications in Nano/Micro Technologies (UCAN).
 In 2009, Prof. Pan founded the UC Davis international education initiative Global Research Experience in Advanced Technologies (GREAT) Program.
 During 2013-2016, he directed the UC Davis Center for Nano and Micro Manufacturing (CNM²).
 Prof. Pan was a recipient of NSF CAREER Award and Xerox Foundation Award and a co-recipient of NSF EFRI Award.

-Christopher Duncan, Senior Student Adviser
+Greg Gundersen, Senior International Student Adviser

 As an international student in England, Greg’s studies focused on student participation in international education.
 This experience brings a unique perspective and passion for international education to our team.
 Greg has worked at UC Davis for more than a decade assisting students with decisions regarding studying abroad, academic coursework, academic skill development, as well as the broader experience of being a student at UC Davis.
 Greg thoroughly enjoys all sorts of outdoor activities and takes full advantage of the diverse recreational activities Northern California has to offer.
 Whether students need academic advising or information about travel and student life, Greg is able to bring a broad and experienced perspective to his work.